-Complaints and enquiries about the activities of real estate agents, copies of standard contracts, etc. If complaint is serious, the Institute will refer the matter to the Property Agents Board.
+Complaints and enquiries about the activities of real estate agents, copies of Lease Agreements etc. If complaint is serious, the Institute will refer the matter to the Property Agents Board.
 Complainants can bypass the Institute and make a complaint directly to the Property Agents Board.

 Independant federal statutory body responsible for the regulation of free-to-air, radio and television, pay TV, digital broadcasting and Internet content in Australia.
 Investigates complaints re: programs on television & radio and prohibited Internet content.
 Apart from Internet complaints, consumers will need to first lodge a written complaint to the relevant station before contacting ACMA.